EspiraMarvin/didactic-octo-fortnight/README.md

 ## Installation

-## copy env.example file and prefill the config variables
+- Create a .env file, copy the environment variables from the env.example  file and prefill with your creds
+##

 ```bash
 $ yarn install
 ```
+- will install project dependencies

 ## Running the app